 "This tiny bar along Virgil Avenue specializes in cider and co-ferments from around the world.
 Slip into a booth in the dark blue interior, or grab a seat at the bar, and pore over the extensive list of choices available by the glass, or the bottle.
 If unsure of what to order, don’t be afraid to ask — the bartenders here are generous with their knowledge and are happy to pour tasters.
 During colder months, look out for the hot spiked cider on the menu." - Rebecca Roland, Eater Staff

-"Alma’s, a cider-focused bar in Virgil Village, is throwing a third birthday party on June 15.
-Admission is free, and the bar will serve six food subs and a variety of loquat beverages, including cider, beer, and wine." - Rebecca Roland
+"Celebrating its third birthday on June 15, Alma’s — a cider-focused bar in Virgil Village — will offer free admission and serve six food subs alongside a variety of loquat beverages, including cider, beer, and wine." - Rebecca Roland